Collocations for root - noun

 put down

-We haven''t been here long enough to put down roots.
+We haven't been here long enough to put down roots.

-cut yourself off from
+be cut off from,

 3. cause/source